 Different credit cards offer different spending-to-miles conversion rates, so be sure to pick one that suits your lifestyle inclinations and airline preferences.

 For instance, if you fly frequently with American Airlines and have the habit of purchasing your air tickets directly with them, you could consider getting the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, a partner card.
-The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® allows you to earn a welcome offer of 40,000 American Airlines AAdvantage® bonus miles after you've spent $2,000 on purchases within the first 3 months and 10,000 American Airlines AAdvantage® bonus miles after you spend $6,000 in the first 12 months.
+The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® allows you to earn a welcome offer of 50,000 American Airlines AAdvantage® bonus miles after you've spent $2,500 on purchases within the first 3 months.
 Earn 2 AAdvantage® miles per $1 spent on eligible purchases from American Airlines, gas stations and restaurants.
 Earn a $100 American Airlines Flight Discount after you spend $20,000 or more in purchases during your card year and renew your card.
 You and up to 4 companions traveling with you on the same (domestic American Airlines itinerary) reservation get your first checked bag free.
 Additionally, you get to enjoy 25% savings on your eligible inflight purchases on things like food and beverage and headsets on top of skipping the snaking queues via priority boarding on American Airlines flights!

 Capital One® Venture® Rewards Credit Card is a great option to consider if you travel frequently.
 You'll receive a one-time bonus of 50,000 miles (worth $500 in travel) after spending $3,000 on purchases within 3 months from account opening, enjoy a fantastic rate of 2X miles per $1 on any purchases you make at any time with miles that never expire, and benefit from a flexible redemption option and enjoy the perks of having no foreign transaction fees just to name a few of the benefits of this card.
 Specific to this card, the miles you earn with Capital One® Venture® Rewards Credit Card can be redeemed towards any travel purchases you charge to this card or transferred to any one of 14 travel loyalty programs.